-Here’s a moment of the ugly truth: if you’re not tracking your campaigns, you’re losing time and money.
+Here’s a moment of the ugly truth: if you’re not tracking your campaigns, you’re most probably losing your time and money.

 This is why you need an ad tracker.

-Not only will it provide you with more information about your target audience, but it will also make research so much easier for you in your future affiliate endeavours.
-I’m talking automation, multitasking, A/B testing, and many more fascinating solutions one button away from you.
+Not only will it provide you with more information about your target audience, but it will also make research so much easier for you in your future affiliate endeavors.

 Ad tracking and TikTok

-Nowadays, ad trackers come in all shapes and sizes and it’s up to you to choose the one that resonates with you the most.
-Just make sure it supports all the traffic sources and affiliate networks you will need in the future.
+Make sure your tracking supports all the sources and affiliate networks you will need in the future.
 For example, Voluum has a well-developed and constantly growing partner network.
 This way, all of its subscribers can:

-- Direct their ads towards relevant audiences using advanced targeting and rules;
+- Direct the ads towards relevant audiences using advanced targeting and rules;

-- Protect their campaigns from bots and get firm evidence for chargeback procedures;
+- Protect your campaigns from bots and get solid evidence for chargeback procedures;

-- Track their spending and revenue in multiple currencies simultaneously.
+- Track spending and revenue in various currencies, depending on your needs

 How to track TikTok ads with Voluum